umarhassan-mitodl/7.341-fall-2009/content/pages/readings.md

 Paper 10b: The first human clinical trial treating CML with Gleevec, documenting a high level of efficacy, minimal level of toxicity and describing the dose-response relationship.

-Druker, B. J., C. L. Sawyers, H. Hantarjin, D. J. Resta, S. F. Reese, J. M. Ford, R. Capedeville, and M. Talpaz. "[Activity of a Specific Inhibitor of the BCR-ABL Tyrosine Kinase in the Blast Crisis of Chronic Myeloid Leukemia and Acute Lymphoblastic Leukemia with the Philadelphia Chromosome](http://content.nejm.org/cgi/content/abstract/344/14/1038)." _N Engl J Med_ 344 (2001): 1038-1042.
+Druker, B. J., C. L. Sawyers, H. Hantarjin, D. J. Resta, S. F. Reese, J. M. Ford, R. Capedeville, and M. Talpaz. "{{% resource_link "27cfb010-2672-4f83-828c-cb9ec8984380" "Activity of a Specific Inhibitor of the BCR-ABL Tyrosine Kinase in the Blast Crisis of Chronic Myeloid Leukemia and Acute Lymphoblastic Leukemia with the Philadelphia Chromosome" %}}." _N Engl J Med_ 344 (2001): 1038-1042.

 {{< tdclose >}}